In this article, you will learn about:

 When you'd like to withdraw from an RESP, you'll need to get in touch with our Relationship Management team.
 We'll ask you to confirm the beneficiary is enrolled as a full-time or part-time student in a post-secondary program or institution.

-Note: Please get in touch with our team if you need to transfer funds between two Corporate accounts.
+Please get in touch with our team if you need to transfer funds between two Corporate accounts that are owned by the same entity and also have the same name.